Risk

 Leveraging the best possible credit scoring model for success

 The ideal credit scoring model combines automation, diverse data sources, and adaptability to deliver accurate and inclusive risk assessment.
-It should also leverage machine learning to continuously learn, identify new patterns, and refine decision-making.
+It should also leverage ML to continuously learn, identify new patterns, and refine decision-making.
 However, the accuracy and reliability of an ML-driven model depend on the quality of the data used to train it.

 This is where alternative data, such as Credolab’s device and behavioural data, plays a critical role.
 By complementing traditional data sources, alternative data enables deeper, more nuanced insights into borrower behaviour.